Mingxue-Xu/mingxue-xu.github.io/_pages/about.md

 ---
 Hi there:D

 I am a second-year PhD at Imperial College London, luckily supervised by [Prof. Danilo P. Mandić](https://www.commsp.ee.ic.ac.uk/~mandic/index.htm).
-My current research interests are <u>Tensor-based solutions to overparameterization problems of Deep Neural Networks (i.e. Tensor Network)</u> and <u>Finance Modelling</u>.
+My current research interests are <u>Tensor-based solutions to Deep Neural Network Compression</u> and <u>Finance Modelling</u>.

-Previously, I obtained my BEng at the China University of Petroleum - Beijing.
-My MEng was at the University of Science and Technology of China, under the supervision of [Prof. Xiang-Yang Li](https://scholar.google.com/citations?user=JURtNb0AAAAJ&hl=en).
+Previously, I obtained my BEng at China University of Petroleum - Beijing.
+My MEng was at University of Science and Technology of China, under the supervision of [Prof. Xiang-Yang Li](https://scholar.google.com/citations?user=JURtNb0AAAAJ&hl=en).
 Both my BEng and MEng are in Computer Science and Technology.
-At the end of 2021, I did an internship at the [Baidu PaddlePaddle](https://github.com/PaddlePaddle).
+At the end of 2021, I did an internship at [Baidu PaddlePaddle](https://github.com/PaddlePaddle).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.